aj0strow/ajostrow.me/db/articles/rendering-tweets.md

 }
 ```

 However if you try it out on a url it doesn't work without the protocol.
-Equally frustrating is that the url is not truncated.
+Equally frustrating is that the url isn't truncated.

 ```javascript
 render('Google is http://www.google.com')